ulif/little-pwny/README.rst

     0

 At no time the raw password is transferred to https://haveibeenpwned.com.
-Instead we use the generoulsy offered API to deploy `k-anonymity <https://en.wikipedia.org/wiki/K-anonymity>`_.
+Instead we use the generously offered API to deploy `k-anonymity <https://en.wikipedia.org/wiki/K-anonymity>`_.
 I.e. we send the first five chars of the SHA1 hash of any given password.
 This way you can check new passwords without revealing them to the server (or any listening party).